developer-portal/content/tech/languages/csharp/dotnet-installation.md

 # .NET SDK installation

+.NET Core is still work in progress, and below download locations contain packages that are not entirely _free._ Please be patient, we should have reasonable packages within a few months.

-There are multiple sources for .NET Core, please choose based on your Fedora version:
+Choose based on your Fedora and SDK version:

 * [Microsoft's 2.0 preview1](https://www.microsoft.com/net/core/preview#linuxfedora) (F25 `.csproj`)
 * [Microsoft's 1.X packages](https://www.microsoft.com/net/download/linux) (F23 & 24 `.json`)